-Effective advertising has always been about sending the right marketing message to the right person at the right time.
-Geofencing marketing and geofencing advertising allow you to create more efficient marketing by focusing in on the right consumer.
+Effective advertising has always been about sending the right marketing message to the right person at the right place and at the right time.
+Marketing campaigns that incorporate geofencing allow you to create a more efficient mobile marketing strategy by focusing on the right consumer.

 Think of it like a hyper-local ad designed to convert.

 Geofencing cuts down on advertising waste because you are targeting people within a specific geographical area that may be more prone to take action when they see your message.

 While mobile advertising can work for every industry out there.
 Certain business models with certain characteristics tend to see much higher results with a geofenced campaign than others.
 Businesses that have a tiered distribution channel and the franchising model are best for reaping the benefits of Geofencing.
 Automotive, QSRs, Real estate, Healthcare, Legal, Retail, Service industries are some of the prime verticals best suited to see immediate results.
 Since their potential customers are located within the close proximity of the business location, they can get more out of their budget by using geofencing marketing.

 |Vehicle purchases are made at a physical location.
 The very nature of the distribution channel of dealerships makes them ripe for benefitting from geofencing.
 Since the target audience is located within the vicinity of the auto dealership, targeting just that geolocation is ad budget well spent.|